 - Hui Man-lung, the China King of Gamblers: Tony Leung Ka-fai

 - Nanny: Eric Tsang

 - Sha’s third sister: Charine Chan

 - Sha’s second sister: Au Gan

 - Scarlet Pimpernel: Teresa Mak

 Always be the Winners proves that even really good actors fall victim to bad movies.
 Its humour is insipid and predictable, and fails to hit the mark almost every time.
 The plotline is weak; the stories are feeble; the characters are depressingly two-dimensional and the jokes fall flat.

 Always be the winners suffers from the lack of a coherent plot, and its comedy concepts are a hotchpotch of incomprehensible ideas that are very poorly realised.
 It can be summed up as an ill-conceived New Year comedy and has made serious inroads to garnering the award for the worst movie of 1994 –an impressive feat considering that there were more than 150 films released in Hong Kong for that year, many of which fell flat in terms of originality and comedy.

-More than 20 years on top Aussie online slots games we can say that no acting careers were derailed as a result of this film, a surprising fact when one sits down to view Always be the Winners in its entirety.
+More than 20 years on top Australian slots online games we can say that no acting careers were derailed as a result of this film, a surprising fact when one sits down to view Always be the Winners in its entirety.
 Tony Leung Chiu-wai, in fact, has gone from strength to strength: winning the Cannes Film Festival Best Actor award for his Mood for Love role, along with seven Hong Kong Film Awards and three Golden Horse Film Awards in total.